leftstick/smallpic-2-css/README.md

     out: cssPath,
     urlRoot: '../logo/',
     picSizeLimit: 10240, //picture will be ignored while generating css
-    quite: true    //warning will be ignored
+    quite: true,    //warning will be ignored
-}, function(err){
+    prefix: 'img-'  //prefix will be used in front of each generated class }, function(err){
     if(err){
         //error occurred while generating css